Imperal Docs

 Don't loop unbounded

-Bound your own LLM loops.
-The platform won't enforce it for in-handler loops — but cost reviews catch unbounded calls.
+Bound your own multi-call loops; the platform doesn't cap in-handler loops, and cost reviews catch unbounded calls.

 Try it in chat